SAP/olingo-jpa-processor-v4/jpa-tutorial/Tutorials/ChangeData/3-2-CreatingEntities.md

 # 3.1 Creating Entities
 As the first modifying request we want to have a closer look at creating entities.
-In general OData describes three way to create entities: As a single entity, which is descussed here, together with related entities, the so called [Deep Insert](3-5-DeepInsert.md) and via [Batch Requests](3-6-BatchRequests.md).
+In general OData describes three way to create entities: As a single entity, which is discussed here, together with related entities, the so called [Deep Insert](3-5-DeepInsert.md) and via [Batch Requests](3-6-BatchRequests.md).

 The `JPAODataCRUDHandler` was designed to take over repetitive work like preparing changes or creating a response depending on the request header.
 The business logic itself has to be implemented in a class that extends `JPAAbstractCUDRequestHandler`, we want to call it `CUDRequestHandler`, locate it in our new package _tutorial.modify_.

 The processing of any modification is split into two methods.
-First a method to perform the change (including consistancy checks) and second in a method (`validateChange`) that allow to validate the changes in the context with other modification, which is mainly required with [Batch Requests](3-6-BatchRequests.md).
+First a method to perform the change (including consistency checks) and second in a method (`validateChange`) that allow to validate the changes in the context with other modification, which is mainly required with [Batch Requests](3-6-BatchRequests.md).

-Here we concantraite on performing changes and override `createEntity`.
+Here we concentrate on performing changes and override `createEntity`.
 The method has two parameter.
 1. _requestEntity_ is a container that provides access to data and information about a request.
-Form intest here are:
+Form interest in this tutorial are:
 	1. `getEntityType` provides an instance of _JPAEntityType_, which provides a bunch of information about the entity to be created.
 This starts with internal (name of POJO) and external name (name of OData entity) and ends with a list of attributes and keys.
 	2.  `getData` provides a map of attributes that are provided by the request.
 Keys of the map are the attribute names of the POJO.
 In case of complex/embedded attributes map is deep meaning the attribute is a map.
 	3. `getModifyUtil` provides an instance of `JPAModifyUtil`, which contains of some helper methods.